Certificate IV in Training and Assessment (TAE40110)

 - An email account – this can be created for free through yahoo, hotmail and gmail

-- Adobe Reader or Adobe Pro XI and Windows Media Player
+- The latest version of Adobe Reader or Adobe Pro XI and Windows Media Player

 - Microsoft Office (version 2007 or later) that includes Word, Excel and PowerPoint